-In the Tudor period an open-air pulpit called Paul's Cross was established by the south wall of St. Paul's.
-There crowds gathered to hear rabble-rousing Protestant sermons.
+In the Tudor period, an open-air pulpit called Paul's Cross was established by the south wall of St. Paul's.
+There, crowds gathered to hear rabble-rousing Protestant sermons.
 In 1549 the preachers incited a mob to sack the cathedral itself.
-They rampaged through the interior, destroying the high altar and ravaginbg the tombs, wall-hangings, and tombs.
+They rampaged through the interior, destroying the high altar and ravaging the tombs, wall-hangings, and tombs.

 During the English Civil War, Parliamentary troops commandeered the cathedral and used the nave as cavalry barracks.
 They broke up the scaffolding and sold the material.

 The fortunes of Old St. Paul's seemed to take a turn for the better with the Restoration of the Monarchy in 1660.
 Charles II appointed a young architect named Christopher Wren to undertake major repairs to the building.
 Wren had only begun his work when final calamity struck.

 On 4 September 1666, a fire broke out in a bakehouse in Pudding Lane.
 Fanned by a fierce wind, the fire spread through the close-packed streets of London, destroying everything in its path.
 For four days the fire raged, and when the smoke finally cleared, Old St Paul's was nothing but charred timbers and rubble.

 Address: The Chapter House, St Paul's Churchyard, London, Greater London, England, EC4M 8AD